Faokun1/Ambrosial/README.md

 <h3 align="center"><img src="https://user-images.githubusercontent.com/54753631/177060465-cfa6fa0f-727a-4f3e-b86d-45d4b844c4c9.png" alt="Ambrosial"></h3>
 <h1 align="center">ambrosial</h1>

-Ambrosial is a launcher for Minecraft: Windows 10 Edition modifications.
+Ambrosial is a launcher for Minecraft: Windows 10/11 Edition modifications.

+# WARNING!

+1.19.70 is not supported.
+Please wait a moment for support.
 ## Features
 - [x] Server stored modifications
 - `Ensures you are always up to date by retrieving the latest modifications from the server.`